samindaa/deep-reinforcement-learning/Report.md

 The trained agent achieves +15 on the test environment.
 To run on the test environment:

-	python ddqn.py --unity_file_name=path/to/Banana.app --training_mode=0
+	python3 ddqn.py --unity_file_name=path/to/Banana.app --training_mode=0

-Following video shows that the learned agent navigates the environment and collects +15 points.
-That's pretty awesome and cool!
+The following video shows that the learned agent navigates the environment and collects +15 points.
+That is pretty awesome and cool!

 [![Alt text](https://img.youtube.com/vi/B7dAbOEP5Ps/0.jpg)](https://www.youtube.com/watch?v=B7dAbOEP5Ps)